markstringer-dti/markstringer-dti.github.io/dti.md

 My experience is that, literally knowing what you're doing, as opposed to having no idea what you're doing comes down to doing simple things, but being guided by the right metaphors.
 And that's why this book is subtitled "seven metaphors for software development."
 Metaphors are different ways of seeing things.
 And what I'm mainly going to do in this book is talk about different ways of seeing project management.

 The software pioneer Alan Kay is often quoted as saying "Point of view is worth 80 IQ points."
 Which I take to mean that if you can only figure out the right way to look at something, you can do much cleverer things.
-In this book I try show the reader several different points of view.
+In this book I try to show the reader several different points of view.
 I talk about different ways of seeing project management.
-I talk about different ways seeing, and thinking about, managing software development.
+I talk about different ways of seeing, and thinking about, managing software development.

 The reason for describing these different points of view is to make good on Alan Kay's claim.
 The aim is to make you much smarter, to make you feel like you "know what you're doing" when it comes to managing projects.